Proquror/SillyTavern-Infoboard-Extended/README.md

 Additional changes introduced in this fork:
 - toolbar buttons to quickly access themes, settings, all pins, notifications and other
-- configurable injection position and depth for autoinject
+- configurable injection position and depth (0-999) for autoinject
 - macro prompt injection (`{{InfoBoard}}` / `{{IB}}`)
 - resizable side-panel mode
-- configurable inline infoboard count 1-99 (default 5) with reverse chunked rendering
+- configurable inline infoboard count (1-99, default 5) with reverse chunked rendering
 - toast notifications for relationship changes and pin actions
 - relationship timeline with zoom and milestones
 - 3-tier pin system (Per-Chat / Per-Character / Global)